danielhss/danielhss.github.io/_products/product3.md

 ---
 identifier: jekyll-almond
-name: Branches with Almond Blossom
+name: Drypoint etch watercolour owl
-price: 99.95
+price: 20.00
-image: /assets/images/almond.jpg
+image: /assets/images/owl.jpg
 height: 400
 ---
-Branches with Almond Blossom is another van Gogh painted in 1890.
-The printer used for this replica consists simply of six hydrocopic marzel vanes fitted to the ambiphasient lunar wane shaft to prevent side fumbling.
+One of the four varients of the drypoint etch 'owl'.